HL7/cql/input/pages/03-developersguide.md

 ### Access Modifiers

-Each component of a library may have an access modifier applied, either [.kw]#public# or [.kw]#private#.
+Each component of a library may have an access modifier applied, either <span class="kw">public</span> or <span class="kw">private</span>.
 If no access modifier is applied, the component is considered public.
 Only public components of a library may be accessed by referencing libraries.
 Private components can only be accessed within the library itself.

 A syntax diagram of the access modifiers can be seen [here](19-l-cqlsyntaxdiagrams.html#accessModifier).